-Customers are provided with two types of premium payment mode namely- Online and Offline.
-Through online mode customers can pay the premium amount through Debit Card, Credit Card, Net Banking and others.
+Customers are provided with two types of premium payment mode, namely online and offline.
+In online mode, customers can pay the premium amount through Debit Card, Credit Card, Net Banking and others.
 On the other hand through offline mode customers are required to pay the premium amount through cash.

 Q3.
 Are there any rider benefits provided under child insurance plan?

-Yes.
-Customers can avail rider benefits provided by the insurer to gain additional benefits and coverage.
+Yes, you can avail riders to gain additional benefits and coverage.